moranenzo/PY-Music-Genre-Classifier/README.md

 <h1 id="about-the-project">About the project</h1>

 <p>
-The <strong>PY-Music-Genre-Classifier</strong> predicts music genres based on audio features extracted from Spotify's API.
-The project uses supervised learning models such as CatBoost, LightGBM, and RandomForest to classify tracks into predefined genres.
+This project leverages Spotify's API to construct a dataset of audio features and track metadata for music genre classification.
+The pipeline includes automated data collection, preprocessing, and feature engineering.
+Supervised learning models such as CatBoost, LightGBM, and RandomForest are trained and evaluated using performance metrics like accuracy and F1-score, enabling accurate genre prediction.
 </p>
 <p> Key Features :
   <br />- Data preprocessing and feature engineering.